 What the hadith says

-Muhammad reportedly named ten specific men guaranteed paradise while they still lived.
+Muhammad named ten specific men as guaranteed paradise while they still lived — a pre-announcement of salvation for ten individuals before the end of their lives.

 Why this is a problem